inikolo/springboot-kotlin-user-webapp/README.md

   "totalCount": 42
 }
 ```
-where `totalCount` is the total number of user records.
+where `totalCount` is the total number of users with the specified name prefix.

 ## How to build the project
 1. Open terminal or command prompt